molpopgen/fwdpy11/doc/misc/writingplugins.rst

-.. _developers:
+.. _writingplugins:

-Information for developers
+Writing "plugins" using C++
 ====================================================================================

 New functionality may be added through new Python code and/or new C++ code.
 Further, you may use the existing C++ types in Python extensions depending on fwdpy11.
 For example, you could write a custom "evolve" function for non-Wright-Fisher models.
-Or, you could write custom fitness functions.
-See :ref:`customgvalues` for an example of the latter, which uses cppimport_ to create an "on the fly" module that is compiled upon import.
+Or, you could write custom genetic value objects.
+There are several examples of custom genetic value objects in the unit tests.

 Finding the headers
 ---------------------------------------